AI Infrastructure Guide

 A guide to the serving, routing, caching, and networking choices that decide AI inference cost and response time.

-The best AI cloud provider depends less on whose brand is biggest and more on what kind of team you are.
+When teams search for the best AI cloud providers, the answer depends less on brand size and more on workload shape.
 Startups often need fast deployment, sane credits, and room to adjust.
 Model teams often need deeper control, more predictable capacity, and better support for unusual workloads.
 One provider rarely wins both profiles in the same way.

 At a glance